 - Smoking increases risk and severity of autoimmune disease.

 - Never get vaccinations if you have an autoimmune disease.
 They contain substances that trigger and stimulate the immune system.
-More information on the contaminants in vaccines can be found in my blog, Flu Vaccines are Toxic.
+More information on the contaminants in vaccines can be found in my article, Vaccinations Cause Chronic Immune System Dysregulation.

 - Mercury or gold fillings increase the risk of autoimmune diseases.